10 Important Criteria for Medical-Grade Power Supplies

 Form Factor and Mounting:

-Medical grade supplies are offered in a variety of package styles including open-frame, enclosed, encapsulated, and external adapter with a range of mounting options such as PCB mount and chassis mount.
-The selection of a particular package style depends on a number of application considerations.
+Medical grade supplies are offered in various package styles, including open-frame, enclosed, encapsulated, and external adapters with different mounting options, such as PCB and chassis mounts.
+The selection of a particular package style depends on several application considerations.

-The options for power supply input and output connections (I/Os) are related to the choice of mounting options.
-With pc-board mount packaging, I/O pins on the bottom of the supply insert into plated-through holes or sockets on an application pc board.
-With chassis-mount packaging, the supply may include Molex headers or screw terminals that enable interconnects to be made using wire harness assemblies.
+The options for power supply input and output connections (I/Os) are related to the mounting options.
+With pc-board mount packaging, I/O pins on the bottom of the supplied insert into plated-through holes or sockets on an application pc board.
+With chassis-mount packaging, the supply may include Molex headers or screw terminals that enable interconnects using wire harness assemblies.

 Patient Connect vs. Patient Vicinity: